Akhi005/MyHealth/README.md

 MyHealth is a React-based application designed to help users track their health metrics, access personalized health advice, and manage medical records seamlessly.

 Doctors (administrators) can:
-- Write articles on various topics to educate users.
+- Write articles on various topics.
 - View the full list of users.
 - Send reports online.
-- Handle unique IDs for every doctor.

 Patients can:
 - Set online meetings with doctors at specific times in case of emergencies.
 - Access ambulance and home services.
+- Make appointment
+- Find consultant
 ---

 ## **Table of Contents**